rossberg/camp/README.txt

   As mentioned in Section 3.7, you may want to play with different text sizes to find the one that sucks least.

 * The graphics library does not support multiple windows.
-Hence, the one Window has to be a rectangular one and with that, the Library pane cannot be vertically resized when the Playlist isn't open.
+Hence, the one window has to be a rectangular one and with that, the Library pane cannot be vertically resized when the Playlist isn't open.
+Likewise, pop-ups cannot be protrude from the parent window.
 Bummer.

 * Window resizing or opening/closing Playlist or Library panes may create ugly rendering artefacts for a moment, depending on operating system.

-* With multiple monitors, moving a window from a high-resolution to a lower-resolution screen or vice versa, messes up window rendering entirely, at least on some platforms.
+* With multiple monitors, dragging a window from a high-resolution to a lower-resolution screen or vice versa, messes up window rendering entirely, at least on some platforms.